 A notable advantage to choosing a small phone is that they typically cost less than Plus-, Max- or Ultra-sized versions of the same device, so you won't be penalized by having to pay more for a handset that easily fits into your lifestyle.

-Best of all, the days of 5G connectivity being restricted to larger phones is ending, thanks to the arrival of the iPhone 12 mini.
+Best of all, the days of 5G connectivity being restricted to larger phones is ending, thanks to the arrival of the iPhone 12 mini and Pixel 5.
 We're hoping to see more compact 5G phones in the future.

 What are the best small phones?